meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 ---
 layout: post
-title: "[Write-Up] Sec-IT Bad-Auth Challenge"
+title: "[Write-Up] SEC-IT Bad-Auth Challenge"
 categories: [write-up]
 tags: [pwn]
-description: Write-Up on the "Bad auth" Sec-IT challenge, or how to exploit a format strings without having access to the binary.
+description: Write-Up on the "Bad auth" SEC-IT challenge, or how to exploit a format strings without having access to the binary.
 (Blind format strings on an amd64)
 ---

 # Surroundings
-[Sec-IT](https://www.sec-it-solutions.fr/) is a French company which is specialized in Cyber-security and particulary in the penetration testing field.
+[SEC-IT](https://www.sec-it-solutions.fr/) is a French company which is specialized in Cyber-security and particulary in the penetration testing field.

 Last year (in 2017), they put online their own CTF challenges to test their futur employees.
 The challenges are focus on "Binary Exploitation".
-Currently, the web-site is already online [here](https://pwn.sec-it-solutions.fr/), if you want to test your skills.
+Currently, the web-site is already online [here](https://pwn.sec-it-solutions.fr/), if you want to test your skills and have fun.

 ![Sec-IT CTF](/assets/media/sec_it_pwn.png)